levups/screencapload/README.markdown

-This command line utility launches Mac OSX screen capture in interactive mode (select a region or press space to toggle window capture), captures the image as an temporary PNG file, uploads it to imgur service and copies the original image URL to your clipboard.
+This command line utility launches Mac OSX screen capture in interactive mode (select a region or press space to toggle window capture), captures a portion of your screen, trims and re-compresses the captured image, uploads it to imgur service and copies the full size image URL to your clipboard.

-The temporary image is deleted after successfull upload.

 ## API key